 What does it mean for an entity to be tracked in EF Core?

-It means the current DbContext is monitoring that entity and can use its state and change information when SaveChanges() runs.
+It means the current DbContext is monitoring that entity instance and can use its state when SaveChangesAsync() runs.

 Are EF Core queries tracked by default?

 Yes.
-Regular queries are tracked by default unless you opt out with AsNoTracking().
+Regular entity queries are tracked by default unless you use AsNoTracking() or configure no-tracking behavior globally.

-A common reason is that the entity was not tracked by the current DbContext, or the relevant property was not marked as modified.
+A common reason is that the entity was not tracked by the current DbContext.
+This can happen with AsNoTracking(), another context instance, a DTO, or a disposed context.

 What does AsNoTracking() change?

-It tells EF Core not to track entities returned by that query, which is often preferable for read-only workloads.
+AsNoTracking() tells EF Core not to track the entities returned by that query.
+This is useful for read-only queries.